MadMowgli/Prometheus_Configurator_.Net_3.1/README.md

 in many programming languages such as C#.
 All changes from the user coming from the UI are performed on this model.
 When the user saves, the application creates an updated prometheus.yml, as well as a previous_prometheus_config.yml.
 Whenever the page is refreshed, the application checks if a previous_prometheus_config.yml is existing and loads this model into memory if so.
 This way, the application keeps track of the newest model at all times.

+### User Input Validation
+Any form of bootstrap element that gets removed after its dismissal, sadly is incompatible with Blazor.
+Since the RenderComponent actively works with the DOM tree, it gets really upset when it finds that there now is a missing element which wasn't missing before - hence resulting in a crash.
+This is why we implemented our own user input validation solution:

+1. On a button click of each form (Add, Update), we first check with a `string.isNullOrEmpty()` if all of the required input has been given.
+   1. Required input is the `JobName` as well as at least 1 `Target`
+2. After this initial check has been made (measured by the `isValid` boolean), we create a dictionary with all the form values and its respective keys and send this to the
+`InputValidator.cs`.
+This is where our main **server side** input validation happens, using mainly Regex.
+   1. The InputValidator returns a `Dictionary<string, bool>`, which denotes if (and if so, _where_) invalid input has been found.
+3. To give some kind of graphical feedback to the user, we pass this `validationDict` to our `showErrors` JavaScript function.
+Based on each bool, we can mix-match where graphical feedback needs to be given, and which inputs are okay.

 ### Python Script Addition & Configuration Hosting
 ![PythonWorkflow](Resources/Screenshots/Python%20Script%20Addition/Python%20Script%20Addition%20-%20page%202.png)